-- 6.234 There are two rugby clubs in Rutland, the Oakham RFC which has recently moved to a new site at The Rutland Showground, and Stoneygate RFC which has recently moved to Uppingham Community College. - 6.235 The Oakham RFC club has a long term lease on their site.
-Their main priorities are; to ensure that their new pitches become high quality, as issues have arisen with the clay soil on the new site; to grow the club to improve long term financial stability; and, to make the clubhouse facility financially sustainable including through external bookings. - 6.236 The Stoneygate RFC is yet to fully establish itself at Uppingham and currently has one senior team plus an occasional veterans team.
+6.215 There are two rugby clubs in Rutland, the Oakham RFC which has recently moved to a new site at The Rutland Showground, and Stoneygate RFC which has recently moved to Uppingham Community College.

+- 6.216 The Oakham RFC club has a long term lease on their site.
+Their main priorities are; to ensure that their new pitches become high quality, as issues have arisen with the clay soil on the new site; to grow the club to improve long term financial stability; and, to make the clubhouse facility financially sustainable including through external bookings. - 6.217 The Stoneygate RFC is yet to fully establish itself at Uppingham and currently has one senior team plus an occasional veterans team.
 It has access to the 3G pitch on the school site for training, as well as to the grass pitches for matches.
 The main priorities are to ensure the use is secure long term, and to grow the club.

-- 6.237 If The Rutland Showground site achieves the hoped-for high quality pitches, the future needs of the club should be able to be met on that site.
-There may however be a need to support the club on an interim basis to carry out remedial works on the pitches. - 6.238 The requirements of the Stoneygate RFC club should be possible to meet on their Uppingham Community College site.
+- 6.218 If The Rutland Showground site achieves the hoped-for high quality pitches, the future needs of the club should be able to be met on that site.
+There may however be a need to support the club on an interim basis to carry out remedial works on the pitches. - 6.219 The requirements of the Stoneygate RFC club should be possible to meet on their Uppingham Community College site.
 In the medium-longer term, if the club grows significantly then there may be a need to upgrade the pitches on the site so that they can cater for increased use.
 However the short term priority is to achieve the security of community use on this site.

-- 6.239 The recommendations for community rugby are: - Ensure that the Oakham RFC pitches achieve and are maintained at good quality. - Secure the community use of Uppingham Community College grass pitches and AGP for rugby - Keep the growth of the clubs under review, and in the medium-longer term and if necessary seek to improve the quality of the pitches at Uppingham Community College if the club's growth justifies investment. - Planning standards should be applied to all new housing developments and the developers' contributions allocated towards the ongoing improvements of the Oakham RFC and Uppingham Community College rugby facilities.
+- 6.220 The recommendations for community rugby are: - Ensure that the Oakham RFC pitches achieve and are maintained at good quality. - Secure the community use of Uppingham Community College grass pitches and AGP for rugby - Keep the growth of the clubs under review, and in the medium-longer term and if necessary seek to improve the quality of the pitches at Uppingham Community College if the club's growth justifies investment.